Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A good day overall.
 A bad morning lead me to have a difficult day at work, but nothing too crazy.
 Tomorrow I'll have several hours to finish all the pending tasks.

+### Day 21: August 26, 2020 (Finishing up bidirectional Dijkstra)

+**Today's Progress**: I finished the code and it worked at the first try, but it had something that make it too slow for one test so I tried to improve it.
+While doing so I broke it and now I'm debugging it ^^u.

+**Thoughts:** A good day.
+Tiring, full of activities and nothing bad happening.
+Feeling ok.

 ### Day : August , 2020 ()